-The City of Cleveland identified Alternative 7 for SEA to consider (but did not fully develop it or formally present it to SEA) to reduce impacts of increased train traffic on minority and low-income residential communities and to minimize the number of trains passing through Cleveland's central business district.
+The 2:, of Cleveland identified Alternative 7 for SEA to consider (but did not fully develop it or formally present it to SEA) to reduce impacts of increased train traffic on minority and low-income residential communities and to minimize the number of trains passing through Cleveland's central business district.

 Routes.
 A new reverse curve in the vicinity of East 40th Street and St. Clair Avenue on the Lakeshore Line would route most of the CSX traffic onto the White-to-Cleveland rail line segment, then through a new connection in the Kinsman area onto the Short Line.
 This alternative would route all NS traffic onto one main line through Cloggsville and would also require NS to route its main line traffic through or around the Rockport Yard.
-NS traffic between Pittsburgh and Cleveland via White would use a "chabilitated Erie Connection.
+NS traffic between Pittsburgh and Cleveland via White would use a rehabilitated Erie Connection.

 Infrastructure Improvements.
-Alternative 7 would require construction of the Cleveland Reverse Curve Connection (between the Lakeshore Line and the Pittsburgh Line) with a design radius great enough to allow Connection to CP 190.
-Like Alternative 6.
-Alternative 7 would require rehabilitation of the Erie Connection.
+Alternative 7 would require construction of the Cleveland Reverse Curve Connection (between the Lakeshore Line and the Connection to CP 190.
+Like Alternative 6, Alternative 7 would require rehabilitation of the Erie Connection.